 In the land of Christmas!

-Who hasn’t dreamt of a winter in Lapland, lulled by the crackling of a good wood fire, in the forest, under the magical ballet of the Northern Lights?
+Who hasn’t dreamed of a winter in Lapland, lulled by the crackling of a good wood fire, in the forest, under the magical ballet of the Northern Lights?

 Just listen to a Sami Shaman who will tell you the story of these captivating people.